burstable-ai/burst/docs/source/cifar10.rst

 When burst has finished running training and running your model, it will automatically transfer the output and any modified files back to your local directory and close the connection.
 Once a burst connection has been closed for > 15 minutes, it will stop the remote server so that you will not be paying for it.

-You can inspect the output files that have been transferred back to your local machine.
+You can inspect the output files that have been transferred back to your local machine, which can be found in the ``output/`` directory.

 Running examples in Jupyter using burst
 ---------------------------------------